-The system keeps track of process run time in minutes.
-To display elapsed time since it was last reset or since the system was turned on, press the 'TIME' key.
+The system keeps track of process run time since the unit is turned on or the time is last reset.
+To display elapsed time, press the 'TIME' key.
 The display will briefly read 'ELPSd t' (for elapsed time), and then indicate process run time.
 Display format is HH.MM.SS (HH=hours, MM = minutes, SS = Seconds).
 Maximum time that can be displayed is 999 hours 59 minutes and 59 seconds.